opencadc/caom2/bifrost/README.md

 See <a href="https://github.com/opencadc/core/tree/master/cadc-util">cadc-util</a>
 for common system properties.

-`argus` includes multiple IdentityManager implementations to support authenticated access:
+`bifrost` includes multiple IdentityManager implementations to support authenticated access:
  - See <a href="https://github.com/opencadc/ac/tree/master/cadc-access-control-identity">cadc-access-control-identity</a> for CADC access-control system support.
  - See <a href="https://github.com/opencadc/ac/tree/master/cadc-gms">cadc-gms</a> for OIDC token support.